divy-07/piazza-downloader-NG/README.md

 ## Acknowledgement

-This is a fork from [tianjiaoding](https://github.com/tianjiaoding/piazza-downloader-NG)'s work, which in turn is based on work from [warmspringwinds](https://github.com/warmspringwinds/piazza_resources_downloader).
+- This is a fork from [ClementTsang](https://github.com/ClementTsang/piazza-downloader-NG), which in turn is a fork of [tianjiaoding](https://github.com/tianjiaoding/piazza-downloader-NG)'s work, which in turn is based on work from [warmspringwinds](https://github.com/warmspringwinds/piazza_resources_downloader).

+- A lot of the login code was inspired by [the unofficial piazza API client](https://github.com/hfaran/piazza-api/)